UrbanCode/IBM-MQ-zOS-UCD/README.md

 ### Installation
 	The packaged zip is located in the dist folder.
 No special steps are required for installation.
 	See Installing plug-ins in UrbanCode Deploy.
 Download this zip file if you wish to skip the manual build step.
-Otherwise, download the entire Information-UCD and run the "ant" command in the top level folder.
+Otherwise, download the entire MQ-zOS-UCD and run the "ant" command in the top level folder.
 This should compile the code and create a new distributable zip within the dist folder.
 Use this command if you wish to make your own changes to the plugin.